 - When the data is retrieved, a new message containing all required information can be sent.
 This message will be handled by the same handler that processes the new message contract type, deferring the actual processing to a single handler.

-When all senders and receivers are updated and in-flight messages in the old format have been handled, the previous message contract can be obsoleted.
+When all senders and receivers are updated and in-flight messages in the old format have been handled, the previous message contract can be marked as obsolete.
 By decorating the previous contract type with the

 Obsolete attribute, the changes become visible for receivers when they upgrade to the new version.
-In a next major version, the obsoleted types may be removed.
+In the next major version of the assembly, the obsolete types may be removed.

-When the need rises to remove data from a contract, the easiest way to implement this change is to start at the receivers' side.
+When the need rises to remove data from a contract, the easiest way to implement this change is to start from the receiver side.

 Adjust all receivers to not rely on the data that needs to be removed by: